ThomasKoenigBern/MS-Template-Explorer/README.md

 ### Saving the configuration
 Once you're done, you can save the entire data structure using the File/Save Configuration Menu or the <img src="Save.png" alt= “” width="20" height="20"> button.
 To load a previously saved data structure, use the File/Load Configuration Menu or the <img src="Open.jpg" alt= “” width="20" height="20"> button.
 The resulting files are MATLAB readable, but yet to be documented.

-## Changelog
-- 30.6.2023.
-Added the possibility to search for the next best guesses based on spatial similarity.

 ## Supplementary information
 ### Structure of the electrode coordinate file
 (First line gives the number of channels, remaining lines are xyz coordinates and labels)